Luthaf/rascaline/docs/src/references/api/torch/index.rst

 TorchScript API reference
 =========================

-.. py:currentmodule:: rascaline.torch
+.. py:currentmodule:: featomic.torch

-We provide a PyTorch C++ extension to make rascaline compatible with Torch and TorchScript in three ways:
+We provide a PyTorch C++ extension to make featomic compatible with Torch and TorchScript in three ways:

-- registering rascaline calculators as special nodes in Torch's computational graph, allowing to use backward propagation of derivatives to compute gradients of arbitrary quantities with respect to atomic positions and cell (e.g. forces and stress when the quantity is the energy of a system);
+- registering featomic calculators as special nodes in Torch's computational graph, allowing to use backward propagation of derivatives to compute gradients of arbitrary quantities with respect to atomic positions and cell (e.g. forces and stress when the quantity is the energy of a system);